XiaoCaiTX/KCStatusBarHUD/README.md

 # KCStatusBarHUD
- A simple framework that show status in window top
+ A simple framework that show status in window tosStatubar